A village in Suffolk, by the coast, near Felixstowe.

 Wikipedia

-Bawdsey Manor is notable as the place where radar research took place early in World War II, before moving to Worth Matravers near Swanage in May 1940, and from there to Malvern, Worcestershire in 1942.
+Bawdsey Manor was the location RAF Bawdsey where the United Kingdom's Air Ministry started research into the military application of radar in 1936, prior to World War II.
+Following the outbreak of the War in September 1939, the research was moved to Worth Matravers near Swanage in May 1940, and from there to Malvern, Worcestershire in 1942.
 Bawdsey had both Chain Home and Chain Home Low early warning radar stations during World War II.

 The World War Two defences constructed around Bawdsey Point have been documented.
 They included a number of pillboxes, landmines and flame fougasse installations.
 The beaches were protected with extensive barriers of scaffolding.[2]

-Bawdsey Cliff is a Site of Special Scientific Interest noted for its geological importance.
+- Bawdsey Cliff is a Site of Special Scientific Interest which runs along the shore line to the east of Bawdsey.
+It is noted for its geological importance.
 It is 23.3 hectares (58 acres) in size and provides over 2 kilometres (1.2 mi) of exposed Gelasian (early Pleistocene) Red Crag, the most significant exposure of Red Crag in England.[3]

 See also